 Dentures Before and After

 Traditional Dentures Vs. Neuromuscular Dentures

 Traditional dentures are made using a prefabricated mold, meaning they are not created specifically for your mouth.
 Although the size can be altered, the fit is never truly perfect for the natural, unique shape of your mouth.
 They will fit, but your mouth will need to adjust to having them inside.
 Regular dentures also can also slip, fall out, or look either too large or small for the wearer’s mouth.
 This can be embarrassing, and can make things like talking and eating uncomfortable.

-Neuromuscular dentures, on the other hand, are made specifically to fit your mouth.
+Neuromuscular dentures are made specifically to fit your mouth.
 Unlike regular dentures, your mouth will not need to adjust to them as much, because they are made just for you.
 As a certified neuromuscular dentist, Dr. Barney can give you a different sort of denture that will fit your mouth perfectly.
 Neuromuscular dentures look and feel more natural, and make day-to-day life easier.